iBicha/Xroutines/README.md

  * Chain actions
  * You don't have to deal with `IEnumerator` or any `yield` instructions (If you don't want to, you still can)
  * You can use helper functions to wait for conditions quickly (`WaitForMouseDown`, `WaitForKeyDown`, etc)
+     * You can Wait for mouse clicks, keyboard, animations and audio sources to finish playing, collisions, unity events to be fired and so on.
+This list of possible routines is constantly updated.
  * You can add inline `Action` delegate methods
  * Threading! `Action` delegate methods can run on background thread if they are too expensive for main thread.
  * Use `Stop()` to stop it